Google’s AI learns how actions in videos are connected

 AI systems have become quite competent at recognizing objects (and actions) in videos from diverse sources.
 But they aren’t perfect, in part because they’re mostly trained on corpora containing clips with single labels.
 Frame-by-frame tracking isn’t a particularly efficient solution because it would require that annotators apply labels to every frame in each video, and because “teaching” a model to recognize an action it hadn’t seen before would necessitate labeling new clips from scratch.

 That’s why scientists at Google propose Temporal Cycle-Consistency Learning (TCC), a self-supervised AI training technique that taps “correspondences” between examples of similar sequential processes (like weight-lifting repetitions or baseball pitches) to learn representations well-suited for temporal video understanding.
-The codebase is available in open source on Github.
+The codebase is available in open source on GitHub.

 As the researchers explain, footage that captures certain actions contains key common moments — or correspondences — that exist independent of factors like viewpoint changes, scale, container style, or the speed of the event.
 TCC attempts to find such correspondences across videos by leveraging cycle-consistency.